oceanprotocol/list-purgatory/policies/guide-to-submitting-a-dmca-takedown-notice.md

 ***Send In The Correct Request.*** We can only accept DMCA takedown notices for works that are protected by copyright, and that identify a specific copyrightable work.
 If you have a complaint about trademark abuse, please see our [trademark policy](ocean-market-trademark-policy.md).
 If you wish to remove sensitive data such as passwords, please see our [policy on sensitive data](github-sensitive-data-removal-policy.md).

-**Be excellent to others.** Good advice for life.
-And, good advice for the whole process here:)

 ***No Bots.*** You should have a trained professional evaluate the facts of every takedown notice you send.
 If you are outsourcing your efforts to a third party, make sure you know how they operate, and make sure they are not using automated bots to submit complaints in bulk.
 These complaints are often invalid and processing them results in needlessly taking down projects!

 ***Matters of Copyright Are Hard.*** It can be very difficult to determine whether or not a particular work is protected by copyright.
 For example, facts (including data) are generally not copyrightable.
 Words and short phrases are generally not copyrightable.
 URLs and domain names are generally not copyrightable.
 Since you can only use the DMCA process to target content that is protected by copyright, you should speak with a lawyer if you have questions about whether or not your content is protectable.